From the Civil War to today's mattress sales, Memorial Day is full of contradiction

 Dennis said Memorial Day's potency diminished somewhat with the addition of Armistice Day, which marked World War I's end on Nov.
 11, 1918.
 Armistice Day became a national holiday by 1938 and was renamed Veterans Day in 1954.

 An act of Congress changed Memorial Day from every May 30th to the last Monday in May in 1971.
-Veterans objected: “They didn’t want to be just some random Monday that people could forget about,” Dennis said.
+Dennis said the creation of the three-day weekend recognized that Memorial Day had long been transformed into a more generic remembrance of the dead, as well as a day of leisure.

 In 1972, Time Magazine said the holiday had become “a three-day nationwide hootenanny that seems to have lost much of its original purpose.”